 Each approach has its set of pros and cons.
 In general, the use second approach whereby an [Axis] and a set of [Member]s provides the better functionality, all things considered.
 There are occasions when all that functionality is not necessary.
 However, using only one approach also has its benefits.

-Currently, the US GAAP Taxonomy uses both approaches and sometimes at the seam time.
-There is no clarity as to which approach should be used when.
-Therefore the US GAAP Taxonomy can be considered inconsistent in this regard.
+Currently, the US GAAP Taxonomy provides for both approaches.
+There is a lack of clarity as to which approach should be used when.